catherinehulshof/Fall2019-biology/computer-setup.md

 title: Computer Setup
 ---

-***BIOL 691 students will need their own laptops set up with SQL by the start of classes, R by week 2, and Git by week 8.***
+***BIOL 691 students will need their own laptops set up with SQL by week 1, R by week 2, and Git by week 8.***

 ### SQL